evert/evert.github.com/_posts/2020/2020-02-26-curveball-typescript-framework-update.md

-The callback to `ctx.push` will only get called if Push was supported by the client, and because it creates a new 'context', any middleware can be attached to it, ot even *all* the middleware by doing a 'sub request'.
+The callback to `ctx.push` will only get called if Push was supported by the client, and because it creates a new 'context', any middleware can be attached to it, or even *all* the middleware by doing a 'sub request'.

 ### Resource-based controllers